Georgia lawyers for failures to appear, warrants, and license suspensions

 As most of us have to drive to make a living, the likelihood of a second driving with a suspended license charge is high.
 A second conviction comes with a mandatory minimum of 10 days in jail.
 And so on.
 As you can see, this situation can quickly get out of control, and cost you thousands and thousands of dollars.

-The best thing to do is contact us at The Law Offices of Troy P. Hendrick.
+The best thing to do is contact us at Hendrick & Henry Law.
 We can typically appear on your behalf to remove the Failure to Appear and get the paperwork to get your license out of suspension status.
 We give these cases very high priority as we don’t want you to get arrested.
 Therefore, time is of the essence.
 Additionally, our familiarity with the courts and our relationships with the court personnel help us to quickly handle your failure to appear or warrant.